raiden-network/raiden-service-bundle/UPGRADING.md

 # Upgrading existing installations
+## From `2020.11.1` or earlier

+The previous release mistakenly did not upgrade Synapse, so please make sure to reset the database with this upgrade:

+This can be done by stopping the entire RSB:

+    docker-compose stop

+And then removing the postgres data directory (`<DATA_DIR>/db`).

 ## From `2020.10.3` or earlier

 Due to the jump in Synapse version we recommend to wipe the Synapse